ToastCheng/blog/content/posts/2020-11-24-declaration-merging.md

 let oneInch = 25.4.mm
 ```

-When I was first writing in typescript, I was curious about if there is any way in typescript that can achieve similar extension pattern in Swift...?
+When I was first writing in typescript, I was curious about if there is any way that can achieve this extension pattern...?

 Fortunately, there does exist!